Range Map

 Key Features for GA Buyers

-The 175 offers four seats, 175 HP, and better climb and load-carrying than the same-era 172, at a price that today sits among the most affordable ways into a four-seat Cessna.
-At 2,450 lb gross with around 1,040 lb of useful load, it carries a more practical cabin load than the 172 of its era, and the geared engine turns a large, slow-spinning propeller that climbs well off shorter strips.
+• Four-seat load and climb.
+At 2,450 lb gross with about 1,040 lb of useful load, the 175 carries a more practical cabin load than the same-era 172, and the geared GO-300 turns a large, slow-spinning constant-speed propeller that climbs well off shorter strips.

 Trade-offs

-The defining consideration is the GO-300 itself.
-Its published time between overhaul is 1,200 hours, well short of the 1,800 hours of the ungeared O-300 and the 2,000 hours of a modern Lycoming, and its geared accessory case makes an overhaul more expensive than a comparable O-300.
-The engine’s poor reputation, however, was earned largely by operating technique rather than design.
-Pilots transitioning from the 172 instinctively throttled back to a familiar cruise RPM, lugging an engine designed to run near 3,200 RPM, and inattention to engine cooling compounded the wear.
+• Geared GO-300, short TBO.
+Published TBO is 1,200 hours, short of the ungeared O-300’s, and the geared accessory case makes an overhaul more expensive than a comparable O-300.
+Much of the engine’s poor reputation, though, came from operating technique rather than design: pilots transitioning from the 172 throttled back to a familiar cruise RPM and lugged an engine meant to run near 3,200 RPM, and inattention to cooling compounded the wear.
 Flown by the book, the GO-300 is considerably more durable than its reputation suggests.

-Two practical consequences follow.
-GO-300 parts are scarce, and many 175s have been re-engined over the years with a 180 HP Lycoming O-360 conversion that raises TBO to 2,000 hours and resolves the parts problem, so a buyer should establish early whether a given airframe is original or converted.
-Performance, while better than the same-era 172, is modest by modern standards: roughly 122 KTAS in cruise and a 17,800 ft service ceiling.
+• Parts scarcity and the re-engine question.
+GO-300-specific parts are scarce.
+Many 175s have been converted to a 180 hp Lycoming O-360 (2,000-hour TBO) under STC, which raises TBO and resolves the parts problem, so a buyer should establish early whether a given airframe is original or converted.

 See Also